Gabriel-Dalton/LiveWebTracker/README.md

 ### Firebase Setup Instructions

 1. **Create a Firebase Project**:
-   - Go to [Firebase Console](https://console.firebase.google.com/) and create a new project.
+   - Go to https://console.firebase.google.com/ and create a new project.

 2. **Enable Realtime Database**:
    - In the Firebase project, enable the **Realtime Database** and set the security rules as public during development (you can restrict it later).